 '''

+any

+some

+all

 not

 union

 intersect

 minus

 except

 order-by

 null

 like

 and

 or

 in

 substr

 <

 >=

-<=

 <>

 count

 max

 min

 avg

-sum

 function

 between

 distinct

 nvl

 slot-value

 userenv

 '''

 as well as the pseudo-operator function.

 The following operators are provided as CLSQL extensions to the CommonSQL API.